mink0/mu-player/README.md

   - Play ANY music for free from [vk.com](http://vk.com/) and [soundcloud.com](http://soundcloud.com/) using [Music Player Daemon](http://www.musicpd.org/).
   - Explore new music by [last.fm](http://lastfm.com/) top tracks and similar artists search.
+  - Search results with the highest bitrates first.
   - Low system requirements.
 It will pump smooth even on your grandpa's notebook.
   - Mu-player will definitely save your laptop battery.
 CPU load of in-browser playback comparing to MPD is HUGE.